Key Policy and Procedure

 It is a violation of this policy to attempt or to have any university keys duplicated by anyone other than the Facilities Key Shop.
 University Police have the authority to confiscate any duplicated key(s).
 Any person in violation of this policy may have their key issuance privileges revoked.

 It is a violation of this policy to tamper with, change, add to, or alter any university installed locking system by anyone other than the Facilities Key Shop; this includes the installation of any locking devices or hardware.
 Unauthorized devices and hardware will be removed by Facilities Management and the department or individual responsible for the room will be charged for all costs incurred.

 NON MASTER KEYED LOCKS

 Under special circumstances individual rooms may be keyed separate from a building master key system when requested by the Dean or Vice President and approved by the Director of Facilities Management.
 No services will be provided to the room or areas.
 This will include maintenance, custodial, and other such services.
 In the event that emergency personnel need to enter the room, the department responsible for said room will be charged for any and all damage that may occur when entry is made.

 Under special circumstances, individual rooms may be keyed off the university grand master when approved by the Director of Facilities Management.

 KEY REQUESTS AND ISSUANCE

 Faculty and staff may be issued keys to a university building upon the recommendation of a dean, building manager, or vice president via a key request form submitted to Facilities Management.
+No level of master key may be issued to students or graduate assistants, only full-time faculty/staff.
 A workorder must be submitted on SchoolDude to track time and material charges.

 The key request form must be filled out in its entirety and then signed by the building manager, dean or vice president.
 Keys may only be issued from the original key request form with signatures.
 No email or fax copies will be accepted.
 An individual will only be issued one key per door.